edrlab/thorium-reader/README.md

 - One library window (chromium renderer)
 - One to N reader window(s) (chromium renderer)

-each part run a model-controler and a view for renderer process
+Each part runs a model-controller and a view for the renderer process.

 - the model is a state container with [Redux](https://redux.js.org/).
 It's based on [flux architecture](https://github.com/facebookarchive/flux)
 - the controller is a middleware from Redux named [Redux-saga](https://redux-saga.js.org/).
-It's handle all side effect and application behaviour.
+It handles all side effects and application behaviour.
 - the view for the rendering is React with [class components](https://legacy.reactjs.org/docs/components-and-props.html)

-To linked all 3 parts we used :
+To link these 3 parts we use:
-- IPC/RPC: we used implementation from [Electron](https://www.electronjs.org/docs/latest/api/ipc-main)
+- IPC/RPC: we use an implementation from [Electron](https://www.electronjs.org/docs/latest/api/ipc-main)
-- React/Redux: We used [connect](https://react-redux.js.org/api/connect) from [react-redux](https://react-redux.js.org/).
+- React/Redux: We use [connect](https://react-redux.js.org/api/connect) from [react-redux](https://react-redux.js.org/).

 ### Diagram